COSC3020/graph-search-noah-mulvaney/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+### Depth First Search Analysis

+The primary search part of my implementation (code.js:18-29) consists of two loops.
+The first loop runs a constant fraction of the number of vertices as it iterates over the vertices until the target node is found.
+The second loop iterates over the number vertices, checking each for its edges.
+This results in an asymptotic complexity of $|V|^2$.

 ## Bonus

 Implement and analyze breadth-first search.